Water Chemistry Water Chemistry — Can Pool Chlorine Hurt Your Eyes? Complete Safety Guide

 Dangerous Chlorine Levels for Eyes

 Understanding safe chlorine levels helps prevent eye injuries.
-The ideal free chlorine range for swimming is 2-4 ppm for most residential pools.
+The ideal free chlorine range for swimming is the right level for your CYA, typically 4-8 ppm for a stabilized outdoor pool.
 At these levels, properly balanced water should cause minimal eye irritation.

 However, eye irritation increases significantly when: